Farid Fata

-Farid T. Fata (فريد طانيوس فتى, born 1965) is a Lebanese-born former hematologist/oncologist and the mastermind of one of the largest health care frauds in U.S. history.
+Farid Tanios Fata (فريد طانيوس فتى, born 1965) is a Lebanese-born former hematologist/oncologist and the mastermind of one of the largest health care frauds in U.S. history.
 Fata was the owner of Michigan Hematology-Oncology (MHO), one of the largest cancer practices in Michigan.
 He was arrested in 2013 on charges of prescribing chemotherapy to patients who were healthy or whose condition did not warrant chemotherapy, then submitting $34 million in fraudulent charges to Medicare and private health insurance companies over a period of at least six years.

 Fata pleaded guilty in 2014 to charges of health care fraud, conspiring to pay and receive kickbacks, and money laundering.
 On July 10, 2015, he was sentenced to 45 years in federal prison.

 Early life and career

 Farid Fata was born in Lebanon in 1965, to a Melkite Catholic family.
 After obtaining a medical degree there in 1992, he emigrated to the United States to begin his medical career.
 Fata served a residency at Maimonides Medical Center in Brooklyn, New York, from 1993 to 1996.
 He then served as a fellow in hematology–oncology at Memorial Sloan Kettering Cancer Center in Manhattan until 1999.
 Fata was an attending physician at Geisinger Medical Center in Danville, Pennsylvania, from 2000 to 2003.

 Fata struck out on his own in 2003, opening Michigan Hematology–Oncology (MHO) in Rochester Hills, Michigan.
 Over the next decade, MHO grew to seven locations throughout Metro Detroit—in Rochester Hills, Bloomfield Hills, Clarkston, Sterling Heights, Troy, Lapeer and Oak Park.
 Fata became a naturalized U.S. citizen in April 2009.

 Fata specialized in treating blood cancer.
 He owned his own laboratory, pharmacy and radiation treatment facility.
 At its peak, Fata's practice was treating 17,000 patients at its clinics.
 Fata acquired a sterling reputation as one of the best cancer specialists in the Detroit area.
 He was known for his aggressive approach to treatment, giving higher doses of chemotherapy drugs at a more frequent rate—a protocol he called "European protocol".

-Fata's wife, Samar, helped run the business side of his practice as Chief Executive Officer and Chief Financial Officer of his companies.
-She moved back to Lebanon after her husband's arrest; they have since divorced.
+Fata's wife, Samar, helped run the business side of his practice as chief executive officer and chief financial officer of his companies.
+While authorities believe she was a party to the fraud, she was able to move back to Lebanon after her husband's arrest; they have since divorced.